Childhood vaccinations may be available at your local pharmacy

 Most Regence health plans cover childhood vaccinations at 100%

 Vaccines are critical for protecting children against debilitating and potentially fatal diseases, such as measles, mumps, rubella and whooping cough.
-The Centers for Disease Control and Prevention (CDC) recommend children older than six months receive a flu shot each year as well.
-Now it’s easier than ever to make sure your child is protected against infectious disease.
+Ongoing COVID-19 outbreaks, RSV and the season flu highlight the importance of vaccination in protecting children’s health and preventing the spread of infectious diseases.
+The Centers for Disease Control and Prevention (CDC) recommends children older than six months receive a flu shot as well as an updated COVID-19 vaccination to stay up to date.
+Regence health plans cover 100% of most immunizations as a preventive benefit.

 - Vaccine must be approved or licensed by the U.S. Food and Drug Administration